mrauferx/helloprisma/README.md

-CORTEX_API_KEY_ID	Cortex API key ID (for scanning) CORTEX_API_KEY		Cortex API kes / secret (for scanning) CORTEX_API_URL		Cortex API endpoint URL (for scanning) CORTEX_CLI_VERSION	Cortex CLI version (for scanning (to do: set as variable, not as secret) GAR_PREFIX			Google artifact registry prefix (to do: set as variable, not as secret) GCP_CREDENTIALS		GCP credentials - registry SA key json (for authentication; SA also has Kubernetes Engine Developer role for deployment)
+CORTEX_API_KEY_ID	Cortex API key ID (for scanning) CORTEX_API_KEY		Cortex API kes / secret (for scanning) CORTEX_API_URL		Cortex API endpoint URL (for scanning) GAR_PREFIX			Google artifact registry prefix (to do: set as variable, not as secret) GCP_CREDENTIALS		GCP credentials - registry SA key json (for authentication; SA also has Kubernetes Engine Developer role for deployment)
 GCP_PROJECT			GCP project ID (to do: set as variable, not as secret)